Webcomic / Data Chasers

 - Higher-Tech Species: The Epiphytes hold this role.

 - No New Fashions in the Future: Sharing closet space with Space Clothes.

 - Older Than They Look: Anti-aging treatments are in use among the human population, while androids look as old or young as they wish, and the one Epiphyte we've seen has been around a lot longer than her appearance suggests.

 - Organ Theft: Unsurprisingly, a prominent part of the Gutters' modus operandi.

-- Lynn Taylor nearly lost her eggs (and potentially her ovaries as well) due to a faulty Auto Doc.
+- In the first draft of the story, Lynn Taylor nearly lost her eggs (and potentially her ovaries as well) due to a faulty Auto Doc.
 A real doctor showed up and turned it off.